Welcome to BX, the JAWS toolbox!

 As of this writing, the built-in Quick Key functions fall into the following categories:

-Warning: The Quick Key functionality itself is stable, but the specific available commands and their current layout are rather fluid and subject to change.
+Warning: The Quick Key functionality itself is stable, but the specific available commands and their current layout are subject to change.
 The text management commands in particular could use rethinking.

 BX is capable of generating, to clipboard and to JAWS virtual view, a